Suva: Festivals

 During the course of the year, arts, music and trade festivals are held in Suva, albeit on a small scale.
 There are a few large and notable festivals that occur annually and these include the Hibiscus Festival (largest carnival in the South Pacific islands), the New Years Street Party, and the Fiji Show Case tradeshow that includes carnival rides, food as well as magic and circus performances.

-Night life

-Suva has a vibrant nightlife where most nightclubs and bars open in the late afternoon and remain open until 5 am.
-Suva's nightlife caters to all tastes, moods, and likes.
-Food stalls are open throughout the night and the city is well-policed at night.
-Apart from nightclubs, there are lounges and bars that cater to those seeking low-key entertainment.

-The seedier side of Suva is Victoria Parade where nightclubs such as Signals Night Club, East Court Restaurant, and Angel Night Club are located in the same stretch.

-Cinema

-Downtown Suva has one main cinema complex, Village Six, owned by the Damodar Brothers.
-The Regal and Phoenix theatres, once prominent cinema/theatre haunts before the new millennium owned by the Sharan Brothers, have since closed down.
-A second cinema complex is the Damodar City Complex, in the shopping area of Laucala Bay, which has a further six screens, along with shopping and eating outlets and cafes.

-Another interesting feature of Suva is the increasing number of Bollywood films being shot in the capital.

 Sports

 Suva plays host to many regional and national sporting events, most notably at the HFC Bank Stadium.
 A special highlight is the Coca-Cola Games, the largest secondary school athletics meet in the world.
 The Capital City is represented in major sporting events by its respective rugby, netball and football teams.

 Suva was the host of the first Pacific Games, in 1963.
 Forty years later in 2003 the Games returned to Fiji's capital, with a full program of 32 sports introduced for the first time.
 Suva held the games for the second time in 1979.
 Having hosted the event three times, Suva has held the Pacific Games more often than any other city.